mmikhasenko/Lc2ppiKSemileptonicModelLHCb.jl/data/README.md

 There are three lineshape types:

-- `"BreitWignerMinL"`: the standard parametrization with isobar spectator orbital momentum set to its minimal value
+- `"BreitWigner"`: the standard parametrization with isobar spectator orbital momentum set to its minimal value
-- `"BuggBreitWignerMinL"`: the mass-dependent width incorporates Adler zero and exponential form factor
+- `"BuggBreitWigner"`: the mass-dependent width incorporates Adler zero and exponential form factor
 - `"Flatte1405"`: the mass-dependent width includes two terms, pK and Sigma pi with the same Gamma0

 For most of the resonances, the width field gives a fixed value.
 However, for a few, an interval is provided.
 In that case, the width was a parameter of the fit.
 Its exact value is to be found in the list of parameters